Stroop effect: Original experiment

 Examples of the three stimuli and colors used for each of the activities of the original Stroop article:

 Figure 1 from Experiment 2 of the original description of the Stroop Effect (1935).
-1 is the time that it takes to name the color of the dots while 2 is the time that it takes to say the color when there is a conflict with the written word.
+The curve labeled '1' is the time taken to name the color of the dots, while the one labeled '2' is the time taken to say the color when there is a conflict with the written word.

 The effect was named after John Ridley Stroop, who published the effect in English in 1935 in an article in the Journal of Experimental Psychology entitled "Studies of interference in serial verbal reactions" that includes three different experiments.
 However, the effect was first published in 1929 in Germany by Erich Rudolf Jaensch, and its roots can be followed back to works of James McKeen Cattell and Wilhelm Maximilian Wundt in the nineteenth century.

-In his experiments, Stroop administered several variations of the same test for which three different kinds of stimuli were created: Names of colors appeared in black ink; Names of colors in a different ink than the color named; and Squares of a given color.
+In his experiments, Stroop administered several variations of the same test for which three different kinds of stimuli were created: names of colors appeared in black ink, names of colors in a different ink than the color named, and squares of a given color.

 In the first experiment, words and conflict-words were used.
 The task required the participants to read the written color names of the words independently of the color of the ink (for example, they would have to read "purple" no matter what the color of the font).
 In experiment 2, stimulus conflict-words and color patches were used, and participants were required to say the ink-color of the letters independently of the written word with the second kind of stimulus and also name the color of the patches.
 If the word "purple" was written in red font, they would have to say "red", rather than "purple".
 When the squares were shown, the participant spoke the name of the color.
 Stroop, in the third experiment, tested his participants at different stages of practice at the tasks and stimuli used in the first and second experiments, examining learning effects.